RadhaDintyala/herbchain/README.md

-# 📦 HerbChain: Enterprise Supply Chain Traceability Ledger
+# 📦 SupplyChain: Enterprise Supply Chain Traceability Ledger

 **HerbChain** is a professional MERN-stack solution designed to solve the "Trust Gap" in herbal logistics.
 By implementing a secure, role-based ledger, we provide 100% end-to-end visibility from the **Point of Collection** to **Warehouse Distribution**.